2024 | Volume 25 | Issue 5

 It so happened I was working in the emergency department at the RBH on that afternoon in charge of admissions when the US entourage arrived, seeking urgent medical attention.
 Why?
 One of the limousines—Buick or Cadillac drove over the foot of one of the security guards at the rear, fracturing his toes.
 He was registered, x-rays were performed, treatment organised and how could I forget his name—Robert Taylor, but not the actor!

-The fractures were treated, the foot splinted, no doubt done by Jock Bing, the plaster orderly, who worked in casualty at the time and trained in the orthopaedic units in Scotland and taught us all how to apply a Colles plaster.
+The fractures were treated, the foot splinted, no doubt done by Jock Bing, the plaster orderly, who worked in casualty at the time and trained in the Orthopaedic units in Scotland and taught us all how to apply a Colles plaster.
 And in my days at Preston and Northcote Community Hospital (PANCH) when one of Sir Benjamin Rank’s trauma cases also needed a Colles plaster, which I offered to do, Benny said to me: “Son, I am quite capable of doing this as I have been trained in Orthopaedics as well”.
 Then we treated the patient’s facial injuries from a motor car accident.

 Back to the RBH.
 When the presidential medico arrived to supervise our management protocol, he was carrying a silver-grey metal suitcase, which never left his possession, handcuffed to his wrist.
 When I asked him what was in the suitcase, with my usual inquisitiveness, he replied that his refrigerated container carried the contents of cross matched blood for the president’s use, should the need arise.